Lloyds Bank Equity Release Free Valuation – 4.15% APR

 LV= Lump Sum+ Lifetime Mortgage

-Disadvantages of Lloyds equity release
+Disadvantages of Lloyds equity release – does Lloyds bank do equity release?

 Lump-sum lifetime mortgages can reduce the value of your estate.
 A monthly payment lifetime mortgage may impact the ability to claim benefits.
 You may need to pay a valuation fee, and some products may expose you to changes in interest rates.